 f) The student’s academic performance or personal conduct is not acceptable and is thought to be as a result of an underlying physical or mental health issue.

 10. Stage 1 – Concerns Meeting (Informal)

-10.1 Once concerns have been, the Course Leader (or equivalent) and member of staff from the Student Enabling Centre should arrange to meet with the student as soon as possible.
+10.1 Once concerns have been, the Course Leader (or equivalent) and member of staff from Student Services should arrange to meet with the student as soon as possible.
 At this meeting, a clear explanation will be given to the student about the concerns raised and the meeting will be conducted in a sympathetic and supportive manner.
 The student may be accompanied by a Students’ Union representative or fellow student.